A Guide to Operate and Buy an Automatic Floor Scrubber

 Floor Scrubber Maintenance

-The brushes underneath a floor scrubber will attract debris like a magnet, so you must clean the bristles regularly.
+The brushes underneath a floor scrubber will collect debris during use, so you must clean the bristles regularly.
 If a lot of dirt covers the brushes, the machine may malfunction over time.

 Debris, dirt, and lint will build up on the squeegee if you don’t clean the surfaces often.
 When your squeegee is extremely dirty, you’ll see unsightly lines after the machine glides over the floor.

 The battery in a quality automatic floor scrubber should be inspected several times a month.
-When your battery begins to fail, you can give it more juice by filling the port with distilled water during the charging cycle.
+When your battery begins to fail, you can support proper battery performance by filling the port with distilled water during the charging cycle.
 You must monitor the water level at all times.
 If the water flows out of the battery, the acid will ruin your flooring.

 You’ll need to rub oil on the joints regularly so that the machine will operate smoothly.
 You can determine which type of oil the machine uses by reading the maintenance section in the owner’s manual.